boltlabs-inc/key-mgmt-spec/system-functionalities.md

 ## Operations on Signing Keys

-### Generate and Store a Signing Key
-The protocols are identical to [the generation protocols for arbitrary secrets](#generate-and-store-a-secret).
-The only difference is the type of key created.
-That is, calling this functionality should allow the asset owner to create one of the following ECDSA key types:
+All of the [protocols for arbitrary secrets](#operations-on-arbitrary-secrets) should be supported.
+The only difference is the type of key created and used.
+That is, calling the generation functionality should allow the asset owner to create one of the following ECDSA key types:
 - ECDSA on secp256 curve; or
 - EdDSA on ed25519.

+Signing keys have an additional supported operation, namely, the creation of a signature.

 Implementation guidance: We pick these parameters in order to provide functionality compatible with EVM-based blockchains.
 However, we expect to support multiple blockchains and signing primitives in the future.

-### Cryptographic and Supporting Operations
+## Cryptographic and Supporting Operations
 #### External dependencies
 See [the current development phase](current-development-phase.md#cryptographic-protocol-and-implementation-dependencies) for our selections.
 Dependencies include: